 Know When To Get Help

 You are only one person and only have so many hours in the day.
 As your investment portfolio grows, you are bound to need more assistance in managing your rental properties.
 Choose a well-known company with a solid track record.
 Make sure they can help you with screening, deposits, rent collection, maintenance requesting, moving out, evictions and more.
-Shop around and get management rates from multiple companies before settling on a property management company in Ohio and Southern California.
+Shop around and get management rates from multiple companies before settling on a property management company in Ohio and California.

 Only Upgrade To Add Value